diana-alamari/DH110-21/assignment08-2021F/readme.md

 ### Clear design statement:

-What is the issue and Why do you think it is important to resolve that issue by your project?
+*What is the issue and why do you think it is important to resolve that issue by your project?*

 The Hawaii CID site lacks user accesibilty and relevant, working resources for creatives interested in Hawaii.
 Google SEO may pop up with lots of well-established recurring events in Hawaii, but there should always be ways to improve accessibility and tailor search results.